The Petite Gerrymander of 2022

 The future for Wisconsin: In April 2023, there’s a state Supreme Court race to replace a conservative retiring justice.
 That will shape the court’s stance on voting rights for years to come.

-Alabama, Louisiana, and Georgia: What happens to a seat deferred?
+Alabama, Louisiana, Georgia, and South Carolina: What happens to a seat deferred?

 Global view: We now come to three districts for which there is no counterbalancing effect: the loss of three black-majority seats in Alabama, Louisiana, and Georgia.
 In these cases, lower courts identified a violation of the Voting Rights Act and ordered the drawing of an additional district that offered the opportunity for Black voters to elect a representative.
 Without explanation, the Supreme Court blocked these actions, claiming that the November election was too soon to make changes to districts.
 But for the Supreme Court’s action, these three seats would have been won by Democrats.